Our new theme packages each unfold a story through interconnected learning experiences.

 Hike through an old Eastern Hemlock forest along the Esopus Creek and explore the natural and social history of the region!
 The trail passes relics of the recent and prehistoric past, including a 19th-century water mill, a 130-year-old covered bridge, and a glacial gorge, before it ends at a 80-foot waterfall—the walls of which reveal rock layers that are millions of years old.

+Not far from the foundation of Ashokan’s original blacksmith forge are two fully functioning blacksmith shops.
 Sparks will fly as students use ancient tools to hammer iron into a fire poker, trivet, or plant hanger under the guidance of our master craftspeople (and help their classmates by pumping the bellows or hauling coal).
 Students will discuss concepts such as industrialization, renewable vs. nonrenewable resources, and the role of blacksmithing in colonial life.

 Travel back to a simpler time on the Ashokan Homestead, where students are embraced as members of our homestead family.
 We expect everyone to earn their keep!
 Contribute to daily life at our beautiful hand-built cabin by learning to cut roof shingles, firewood, and wall beams with tools of the era, or huddle around the fireplace and bake gingerbread in the Dutch oven.